Button design guide

 Use the correct PayPal icon from PayPal Logo and Marks.
 The PayPal icon is available in various sizes for button scaling, but the proportions and typography style must stay consistent with the ones described on the original button.

-Use the version of the PayPal icon that matches with the color on your button, If you are using a colored button, use the white version.
-If you are using a white button, use the colored version of the PayPal icon.
+Use the version of the PayPal icon that matches the color on your button.
+If you're using a colored button, use the white version.
+If you're using a white button, use the colored version of the PayPal icon.

-Don't use any other icon or an outdated version or custom variations as it can give the impression that your app is outdated or untrustworthy.
+Don't use any other icon, an outdated version, or a custom variation.
+Doing so could give the impression that your app is outdated or untrustworthy.

-Do not stretch any of the elements on the button.
-The elements should always maintain their proportions.
+Don't stretch any of the elements on the button.
+Elements must always maintain their proportions.

 In context messaging

-Including messaging next to your button can add more context and clarity on what is going to happen next and the actions the button will trigger.
+Including messaging next to your button can add more context and clarity about what's going to happen next and the actions that the button triggers.

-It is good to reassure users that your app won’t actually see or do any money transactions on their behalf and will never share anything private without their consent or being notified.
+Reassure your users that your app doesn't actually see or do any money transactions on their behalf and that it doesn't share anything private without their consent or being notified.